quangIO/cellular-automata-gpu/NOTES.md

 * CMake to build the project
 * [ArrayFire](http://arrayfire.org/docs/installing.htm)
 * Cuda/OpenCL is needed if you want to run the simulation on GPU

+### Win64 Binary
+* Install [ArrayFire](https://arrayfire.com/download/) and allow the installer to modify your computer's environment variables
 ## Building
+* Grab the binary

 Load it in CLion or  other IDE or build it manually with
 ```bash
 mkdir build